Infineon/mtb-example-psoc4-msclp-liquid-tolerant-proximity/README.md

    - **Finger threshold:** 65535

-      Finger threshold is set to the maximum to avoid the waking up of the device from WoT mode due to touch detection so that you can acquire signal for SNR measurement.
+      Finger threshold is set to the maximum to avoid the waking the device up from WoT mode due to touch detection so that you can acquire signal for SNR measurement.

    - **Noise threshold:** 10